 A key feature of a bone marrow sample is its cellularity or cellular makeup.
 Normal bone marrow has a certain number of blood-forming cells and fat cells.
 Marrow with too many blood-forming cells is said to be hypercellular.
 This is often seen in bone marrow of a person with CLL.
 Doctors also look to see how much of the normal cells in the bone marrow are replaced by CLL cells.

 The pattern of spread of CLL cells in the bone marrow is important, too.
 A pattern where the cells are in small groups (called a nodular or interstitial pattern) often means a better outlook than if the cells are scattered throughout the marrow (a diffuse pattern).

 Stains and/or antibody tests such as cytochemistry, immunocytochemistry, immunohistochemistry, and flow cytometry may be used on the bone marrow samples to diagnose CLL.
-You can learn more about these tests at Tests Used on Biopsy and Cytology Specimens to Diagnose Cancer.
+You can learn more at Biopsy and Cytology Tests

 For this test, bone marrow cells (or sometimes cells from the blood or other tissues) are grown in the lab, then their chromosomes are examined under a microscope.
 Because it takes time for the cells to start dividing, this test usually takes weeks to complete.
 Normal human cells contain 23 pairs of chromosomes, but sometimes CLL cells have chromosome changes that can be seen under the microscope.